frmichel/sparql-micro-service/README.md

 The SPARQL Micro-Service architecture [1, 3] is meant to allow the combination of Linked Data with data from Web APIs.
 It enables **querying non-RDF Web APIs with SPARQL**, and allows **on-the-fly assigning dereferenceable URIs to Web API resources** that do not have a URI in the first place.

-Each SPARQL micro-service is a **lightweight, task-specific SPARQL endpoint** that provides access to a **small, resource-centric graph**.
+Each SPARQL micro-service is a **lightweight, task-specific SPARQL endpoint** that typically provides access to a **small, resource-centric graph**.
 The graph is delineated by the Web API service being wrapped, the arguments passed to this service, and the types of RDF triples that the SPARQL micro-service is designed to spawn.

 Optionally, **provenance information** can be generated on the fly and added to the graph being produced at the time a SPARQL micro-service is invoked.

 This project is a PHP implementation for JSON-based Web APIs.
-It comes with several example SPARQL micro-services, allowing the search of photos by tag on [Flickr](https://www.flickr.com/), or tunes whose titles match a given name in [MusicBrainz encyclopedia](https://musicbrainz.org/).
+It comes with several example SPARQL micro-services, allowing for instance to search photos matching some tags on [Flickr](https://www.flickr.com/), or tunes whose titles match a given name in [MusicBrainz encyclopedia](https://musicbrainz.org/).

-Others were designed in the context of a biodiversity-related use case to:
-- search Flickr for photos with a given tag.
-We use it to search the [*Encyclopedia of Life* Flickr group](https://www.flickr.com/groups/806927@N20) for photos of a given taxon: photos of this group are tagged with the scientific name of the taxon they represent, formatted as ```taxonomy:binomial=<scientific name>```;
-- retrieve audio recordings for a given taxon name from the [Macaulay Library](https://www.macaulaylibrary.org/), a scientific media archive related to birds, amphibians, fishes and mammals;
-- search the [Biodiversity Heritage Library](https://www.biodiversitylibrary.org/) for scientific articles related to a given taxon name.
-- search the [Encyclopedia of Life traits bank](http://eol.org/traitbank) for data related to a given taxon name.
-The API wrapped is a [Neo4J Cypher](https://neo4j.com/docs/cypher-manual/current/) endpoint;
+Other services are designed to query major biodiversity data sources such as the [Global Biodiversity Information Framework (GBIF)](https://www.biodiversitylibrary.org/), the [Biodiversity Heritage Library](https://www.biodiversitylibrary.org/) or the [Encyclopedia of Life traits bank (EoL)](http://eol.org/traitbank).
+See the services available in this in [this repository](services/) as well as the [TaxrefWeb repository](https://github.com/frmichel/taxrefweb/tree/master/sparql-micro-services).

 **Each micro-service is further detailed in its own dedicated folder**.

 ### Cite this work:

-Michel F., Zucker C., Gargominy O. & Gandon F. (2018).
+Michel F., Faron C., Gargominy O. & Gandon F. (2018).
 Integration of Web APIs and Linked Data Using SPARQL Micro-Services—Application to Biodiversity Use Cases. *Information 9(12):310*.
 [DOI](https://dx.doi.org/10.3390/info9120310), [HAL](https://hal.archives-ouvertes.fr/hal-01947589).

 ```bibtex